What do we mean by Undergraduate Research and Creative Scholarship?

-It includes all types of scholarship — traditional lab research, creative works, quantitative, qualitative, includes all facets of the Boyer Model of scholarship.
+It includes all types of scholarship — traditional lab research, creative works, quantitative research, qualitative explorations, and includes all facets of the Boyer Model of scholarship.

 What makes research distinct from your other class work is that the final product, the "research output," must include the process of scholars in the field and include this process in the product.
 For example, a music student may produce a song that reflects a certain style or historical period or which is created to inspire a particular mood or make a political statement.
 The process of researching how to achieve the goal should be clearly documented in a scholarly way and presented along with the final product.
 This documentation could be shared with others in the form of a poster, verbal presentation, or formal paper.

 Often undergraduate research is only different from other activities you do in that the "packaging" is organized and specific.
 A typical research project includes a background for why the project is important, a clear statement of the question, the process used to answer the question, the results and a discussion of the implications of your results.